AI Programme Management – Adapting Programme Leadership for AI Delivery

 This reflects the role of the AI Transformation Process in strengthening how opportunities are defined and prepared before entering portfolio prioritisation and programme delivery.

 Programme management manages uncertainty.
-Discovery and Design determine how much uncertainty there is to manage.
+Discovery and Design strongly influence how much uncertainty and risk must be managed during delivery.

 Even where AI solutions are successfully delivered from a technical perspective, this does not guarantee: